Types of weathering

 Alexander Pavlovich Vinogradov(August 9 (21), 1895 - November 16, 1975) - Soviet geochemist, organizer and director of the Institute of Geochemistry and Analytical Chemistry (GEOKHI) of the USSR Academy of Sciences, founder and head of the first domestic department of geochemistry (at Moscow State University), vice president, academician of the USSR Academy of Sciences.
 Foreign member of the Bulgarian Academy of Sciences (1974).

 A.P.
-Vinogradov distinguishes two types of particles in the regolith: angular, similar to freshly crushed rock, and predominant rounded particles with traces of fusion and sintering.
+Vinogradov distinguishes two types of particles in regolith: angular, similar to freshly crushed rock, and predominantly rounded particles with traces of melting and sintering.
 Many of them are vitrified and look like glass and metal drops.
-According to the mineral composition of the regolith, it has been established that the lunar seas are composed mainly of basalts, while anorthosites and their varieties prevail among the rocks of the continents.
-Regolith of both types is characterized by the presence of metallic iron particles.
+According to the mineral composition of the regolith, it has been established that the lunar seas are composed mainly of basalts, while anorthosites and their varieties predominate among the rocks of the continents.
+Both types of regolith are characterized by the presence of metallic iron particles.

 Delivery of regolith from the Moon